 Queen Victoria is facing north towards the Law Courts Building.

 Across the street is a statue of Prince Albert facing west towards his Queen.

 As you cross the street the first building on your right is the Hyde Park Barracks .

-The Hyde Park Barracks Museum were designed by the convict-turned-architect Francis Greenway.
+The Hyde Park Barracks were designed by the convict-turned-architect Francis Greenway.
 Ah, irony, you gotta love it.

-There is a mosaic relief memorial for Greenway set in the ground in front of the Law Courts Building if you want to wander over that take a look.
+There is a mosaic relief memorial for Greenway set in the ground in front of the Law Courts Building if you want to wander over and take a look.
 It’s really not that impressive so don’t feel like you’re missing out if you decide to skip it.

 If you would like to explore Australia’s convict past, stop in the barracks.
 It’s open daily 9:30am — 5pm, closed Good Friday and Christmas Day.
 Entrance fee for adults $10, children $5 and families are $20.

 Just before Il Porcellino, the large brass boar (a copy of the original boar statue located in Florence, Italy), you’ll notice a plaque in the sidewalk.
 Take a moment and read it.

 When he arrived in 1810, the only hospital Sydney had – if you could even call it that – consisted of tents and a few temporary buildings at Sydney Cove, where Circular Quay is today.

 Macquarie knew that Sydney was going to continue to grow and needed a larger, more permanent hospital to provide better healthcare to the colony.
 Unfortunately, the British Government disagreed and refused to provide hospital funding for the convict colony.